garrandall/popular-music-data/tracks/from-tha-chuuuch-to-da-palace-snoop-dogg.md

 That is so relievin', and now ya bitches are leavin' What I say cuz what I say is so real
 Homie you don' wanna see da, steel
-You dont wanna catch a body, You cant hear the party!
+You don't wanna catch a body, You can't hear the party!
 Now thats what you should do, now wheres my baby-boo?